-Thank you
+Thank you...

 - To everyone who attended our PBIS/Pyramid Model Literacy Event in November.
 We hope you came away with some social-emotional tools/strategies to use for your parental toolkits!!
-We had fun hosting and seeing your families! - To the following parents for serving on our PreK PTO Mini Grant Review Committee: Kyle Calhoon; Emily Engling; Darren Hanson; Ashley Holthaus; Casie Klos; and Christine Koxlien.
-This group reviewed and approved five grant submissions by a majority vote.
+We had fun hosting and seeing your families! - To the parents who served on our PreK PTO Mini Grant Review Committee.
+This group reviewed and approved four grant submissions by a majority vote.
 This support will allow our current and future students to benefit from new purchases brought forward from the creative ideas of our staff to incorporate into their classrooms.